Gi60s/openapi-enforcer/README.md

         body: {},
         headers: {}
     });

-    // manually validate and serialize
-    const serialized = response.serialize({
-        body: populated.body,
-        headers: populated.headers
-    });
     ```

-- *serialize* - A function that takes the status code, body, and headers and then validates and serializes the body and headers to prepare them to send as an HTTP response.
+- *serialize* - A function that takes the status code, body, and headers and then validates and then serializes the body and headers to prepare them to send as an HTTP response.
+If validation fails an error will be thrown.

     Signature: `serialize ( { body, headers } )`